faridjn/power_line_inspection_yolov8/README.md

 Deep_learning_for_powerline_monitoring_using_UAS_imagery
 ==============================

-The goal of this data science proposal is to develop a deep learning-based approach for automated damage detection in distribution power line inspection images.
+The goal of this project is to develop a deep learning-based approach for automated damage detection in distribution power line inspection images.
 The proposed method will be trained on a dataset of high-resolution images labeled with different types of damage and will be able to identify and classify electric transmission equipment.

 Project Organization
 ------------